A statistical test for network similarity: Numerical results

 \subsection{Two-graph tests}

-As stated earlier, the goal of these comparisons is to validate the correct rejection of the null hypothesis.
+As stated earlier, the goal of these comparisons is to validate the correct rejection of the assumption of similarity of the two graphs being compared.
 We conduct 12 tests between synthetic graphs with known (dissimilar) structures.
 Table~\ref{tab:pairwisecomp1} shows cases where the structural differences between the graphs are arguably slight.
 The distance distributions for each of the graphs referenced in this table are presented in Figure \ref{fig:er-graphs} (Erd\"os-R\'enyi, ER) and Figure \ref{fig:sbm-graphs} (stochastic block model, SBM).

 Meanwhile, Table~\ref{tab:pairwisecomp2} displays tests results with graphs having marked structural differences.
 Distance distributions for the referenced configuration model (CM) models are presented in Figure \ref{fig:configuration-models}.
 The overlaid CDFs corresponding to each of the pairwise comparisons referenced in this table are presented in Figure \ref{fig:distance-cdfs}.